 Our program currently only accepts applications for the Fall semester, but you may start taking classes in the Summer sessions prior the start of the Fall semester.
 More information about applying to the program can be found here:

-Yes.
 Many of our classes are offered from 3:00pm - 4:40pm, 5:10pm - 6:50pm, and 7:20pm - 9:00pm to permit flexibility.
 Some classes are also offered during daytime hours.
 A few elective courses are also available during the weekends and via distance learning.
+In addition, the program typically hosts networking events and colloquium speakers during the evenings to accommodate our part-time students.

 Typically, full-time M.A. students complete their program within one academic year, and our part-time students complete the program at varying speeds.
 Full-time Ed.M. students tend to complete their program within two and a half academic years.
 There is no specific timeframe for Ed.D. students.
 Please note that these timeframes are approximate and depend on each person's working situation, personal life, and financial situation.